Sleep Disorders Center

 - Any other sleep-related illnesses

 Cleveland Clinic Sleep Disorders Center is now offering overnight sleep studies at Hillcrest Hospital.
-Routine sleep studies for adult patients and adolescents over age 12, including PSG and positive airway pressure titrations, are performed in this 4-bed unit.
+Routine sleep studies for adult patients and adolescents over age 12, including PSG and positive airway pressure titrations, are performed in this four-bed unit.

 For more information about the Sleep Disorders Center at Hillcrest Hospital, call 440.312.8090 or explore our frequently asked questions below.